lonycell/grafana.v7/docs/sources/panels/queries.md

 {{< docs-imagebox img="/img/docs/queries/data-source-options-7-0.png" class="docs-image--no-shadow" max-width="400px" >}}

-Grafana sets defaults that are shown in dark gray text.
+ThingSPIN sets defaults that are shown in dark gray text.
 Changes are displayed in white text.
 To return a field to the default setting, delete the white text from the field.

 Panel data source query options: